TheSoftwareHouse/rad-modules-docs/docs/scheduler-swagger.md

 ---
-id: scheduler-endpoints
+id: scheduler-swagger
-title: Scheduler service endpoints
+title: Scheduler service swagger
 ---

 ## How to communicate with Scheduler service: